 How to Ask for Referrals and Get More Clients

-Many small business people don't bother with referrals.
-Maybe they just assume their clients will pass along good word-of-mouth about them.
+Many of those running their own businesses don't bother with referrals.
+Maybe they just assume their clients will pass along good word of mouth about them.
 Maybe they find asking for referrals uncomfortable.
 They hope to get referrals, of course, but they don't overtly do anything about it.
-So when a job is done, they just walk away, leaving half their dinner on the plate.
+So when a job is done, they just walk away and leave half their dinner on the plate.

-On the other side of the table, the client has his or her own concerns, and none of them have anything to do with helping to grow your business and get you more clients.
-But assuming that you've done good work and the client is satisfied with your performance, it's not that they don't want to help you out.
-It's that it never enters their minds unless you ask them.
+On the other side of the table, the client has their own concerns, and none of them has anything to do with helping to grow your business and get you more clients.
+But assuming that you've done good work and the client is satisfied with your performance, they'd be happy to help you out.
+It just may never enter their mind unless you ask.

 Get Over Your Fear